abarker/typped/doc/sphinx_docs/dispatching.rst

 * a head or tail handler function
 * a preconditions function
 * a preconditions priority
-* a preconditions label (used to determine equality of preconditions functions)
+* a string label for the construct
 * other data, such as evaluation functions and type signatures

 Constructs are **registered** with a parser instance in order to define a